vlayer-xyz/vlayer/book/src/advanced/tests.md

 # Tests
-vlayer supports automated testing for [Verifier](/advanced/verifier.html) and [Prover](/advanced/prover.html) contracts.
+In many ways prover and verifier are just like regular smart contracts.
+Therefore, you can unit test with your favorite smart contract testing framework.

+vlayer introduces `vlayer test` command that provides additional support for:
+- testing prover functions that use `setBlock` and `setChain`
+- integration testing of the prover working together with verifier

-The vlayer test suite allows to simulate the entire flow from the generation of computation proofs to their verification in the on-chain contracts.
+The `vlayer test` command allows to simulate the entire flow from the generation of computation proofs, inside zkEVM, to their verification in the on-chain contracts.

-If you have ever used [Foundry](https://book.getfoundry.sh/forge/tests) tests, it feels almost the same.
+The command uses the Foundry's [forge](https://book.getfoundry.sh/forge/tests) tests, so if you have ever used it, you will feel right at home.

 ## Running tests
 Test command searches for all the contract tests available in the working directory.